juliasanchez25/juliasanchez25/README.md

 ## 👩‍💻 About me

-- 💼 Working as mid-level front-end developer at Maia Systems.
+- 💼 Working as mid-level front-end developer at Maia Systems
 - 👩‍🎓 Degree in Systems Analysis and Development

 ## 🚀 Skills